 The Schooner A.J.
 Meerwald is New Jersey’s official Tall Ship.
 She is a restored oyster dredging schooner, whose home port is in Bivalve, Commercial Township, New Jersey.
 Launced in 1928, A.J.
 Meerwald was one of hundreds of schooners built along South Jersey’s Bayshore before the decline of the shipbuilding industry which coincided with the Great Depression.

 Today, the A.J.
-Meerwald is used by the Bayshore Discovery Project for onboard educational programs in the Delaware Bay near Bivalve, and at other ports in the New Jersey, Pennsylvania, and Delaware region.
+Meerwald is used by the Bayshore Center at Bivalve for onboard educational programs in the Delaware Bay near Bivalve, and at other ports in the New Jersey, Pennsylvania, and Delaware region.
 The A.J.
 Meerwald was added to the National Register of Historic Places on November 7, 1995.

 Name: A.J.
 Meerwald